FAQ’s about the partnership:

 4. WHAT ARE THE PROGRAM HOURS

 The CROP program operates two hours after school (start times vary depending on each schools regular dismissal time) Monday through Friday.
-Seven of the ten school districts run a summer program - hours and days vary by site so please contact each school district for details.
+Twelve of the fourteen school districts run a summer program - hours and days vary by site so please contact each school district for details.

 5. WHO MAY PARTICIPATE?

 Currently the partnership is extended to children in grades K-8.
-CROP guidelines mandate that 50% of students will be middle school aged and 40% of the student enrollment be children from families who qualify for free or reduced lunch.
-CROP is also designed to include students at risk, and students with disabilities.
+CROP guidelines mandate that 40% of the student enrollment be children from families who qualify for free or reduced lunch.
+Preference in enrollment is given to students who commit to attending at least three days per week.

 6. WHAT IF MY CHILD DOES NOT ATTEND ONE OF THE SCHOOLS LISTED ABOVE?